quellus/libdx-tower-defense/README.md

 # libgdx-tower-defense

-A basic tower defense game build in LibGDX
+A basic tower defense game built in LibGDX

 ## What is this?

-This is your run of the mill tower defense game.
-It does not really have any features that make it defense from any other tower defense game.
+This is just a basic tower defense game.
+It's not very different from any other tower defense game out there.

 ## Why?

-Two reasons:
+This was created for two reasons:
-1. I want to learn more about game development, game engines, and graphics.
+1. To learn more about game development, game engines, and graphics.
-2. There's a surprising lack of tower defense games on the F-Droid store and I want to fix that.
+2. There seems a surprising lack of tower defense games on the F-Droid store.

 ## Platforms

+* GNU+Linux
-* Linux
+* Android
 * Windows
-* Android (Coming soon!)

 There's a potential for any of the other platforms LibGDX supports, but Desktop and Android are the focus.

 ## Is it playable?

-No, it's in the very early stages of infancy.
+Not really, it's in the very early stages of infancy.
 It's riddled with bugs and lacking a lot of very important features.

 ## How do I build/run it?

 ### Dependencies
-* Java
+* Java (1.8)
 * Gradle
 * LibGDX
+* Android SDK

 ### Commands

-On Linux you would use this command to run the desktop version:
+To build and run on **Linux** or **Windows**:
 `./gradlew desktop:run`

-When an Android version is added the following command will build that:
+To build and install for **Android***:
-`./gradlew android:run`
+`./gradlew installDebug`